-African Americans in Early New England
+African Americans in Rural New England

-American students learn very little about the many significant roles played by African Americans in what is often called the birthplace of American freedom—colonial and revolutionary Massachusetts.
+Americans learn very little about the many significant roles played by African Americans in what is often called the birthplace of American freedom—colonial and revolutionary Massachusetts.
 Yet the trade in African captives undergirded New England’s maritime commercial development, and African Americans in slavery and freedom made essential contributions to New England life as artisans, laborers, poets, writers, soldiers, and ministers.
 Knowing this history is key to building cross-racial and cross-cultural understanding today.

 • In 1998, African American history was one of four featured exhibits in our American Centuries website for teacher use.